 - Infant formula premarket review.
 Infant formula is a significant or even sole source of nutrition for many infants during a critical period of growth and development.
 The majority of infants in the U.S. receive infant formula by 6 months of age.
 The FDA requires certain nutrients in infant formulas, and infant formula manufacturers are required to make a submission containing detailed information on the safety and nutritional adequacy of a new infant formula to the FDA before introducing new infant formulas in interstate commerce.
 These submissions are increasing in both quantity and complexity.
 The FDA is working to expand consumer access to infant formula products, while also ensuring that these products meet the agency’s safety, nutrition and quality standards.
 The FDA is also looking at the latest science on novel infant formula ingredients, including new “bioactive” ingredients that are similar to components of human milk.

 Claims and symbols can act as quick signals on the front of food packages to help consumers better understand nutrition information and select foods that are part of healthy eating patterns.
 Other aspects of food labels can provide consumers with further valuable information to help them to identify healthier foods.
 The desire to use certain labeling on their food packages can also encourage food manufacturers to reformulate and develop healthier foods.
-For example, after requiring trans fat be declared on the Nutrition Facts label in 2006, trans fat was reduced by almost 80% in the food supply.
+For example, after trans fat was required to be declared on the Nutrition Facts label in 2006, trans fat was reduced by almost 80% in the food supply.
 The FDA’s work in labeling and claims includes:

 - Updating the nutrient content claim “healthy.”
-The FDA is developing a proposed rule to update the definition of the “healthy” claim that can appear on food packages to align it with current nutrition and dietary guidance, as well as the Nutrition Facts label.
-Updating the voluntary “healthy” claim will help consumers more easily identify foods that are consistent with healthy eating patterns and potentially encourage manufacturers to reformulate and produce new foods that could bear the “healthy” claim.
+The FDA issued a proposed rule on September 28, 2022 to update the definition of the “healthy” claim that can appear on food packages to align it with current nutrition and dietary guidance, as well as the Nutrition Facts label.
+Updating the voluntary “healthy” claim will help consumers more easily identify foods that are consistent with healthy eating patterns and some manufacturers may reformulate and produce new foods in order to bear the “healthy” claim.

 - Developing a “healthy” symbol.
 To further help consumers easily identify packaged foods that would meet an updated “healthy” definition, the FDA is conducting consumer research to develop a “healthy” symbol that could appear on food packages.

-- Exploring recommendations for nutrition labeling for online grocery shopping.
+- Exploring recommendations for nutrition, ingredient, and allergen labeling information for online grocery shopping.
 Consumers are increasingly using e-commerce to shop for groceries.
-This trend was accelerated during the COVID-19 pandemic.
+This trend accelerated during the COVID-19 pandemic.
 The increase in online grocery shopping is an opportunity to ensure consumers are able to access label information that will help them make more informed and healthier food choices.
 Therefore, it is important for the FDA to learn more about what and how food labeling information is available to consumers at the point of purchase when grocery shopping online.
 As a first step, the FDA discussed labeling in online grocery shopping in a session at the FDA’s New Era E-Commerce Summit in October 2021.
 On April 24, 2023, the FDA published a request for information to obtain current information on the content, format, and accuracy of food label information that is presented to consumers through online grocery shopping platforms.